-ASULearn checkmarks may be ones where you can manually mark the activity as completed or are earned for a good faith effort when you access an activity or receive a proficient grade by a deadline \Im .
+ASULearn checkmarks may be ones where you can manually mark the activity as completed or are earned for a good faith effort when you access an activity or receive a proficient grade by a deadline .
 While some items have strict deadlines, there is still flexibility built in and multiple pathways for success-videos have multiple chances to succeed.
 Attempt readings and videos for completion and take video notes by the listed date when possible as the material builds on itself.
 To accommodate for emergencies, the lowest 3 checkmark assignments are dropped.
-Activities may include O O O O O web pages, PDFs, files, interactive videos, surveys, forums, turn-ins, begin in-class assessment guide, select a topic, and peer review.
+Activities may include .
+To accommodate for emergencies, the lowest 3 checkmark assignments are dropped.
+Activities may include .
+We web pages, PDFs, files, interactive videos, surveys, forums, turn-ins, begin in-class assessment guide, select a topic, and peer review.
 Examples are readings from the book as well as the following short readings: Curves and Surfaces, both by Doğan Çömez, myself and Jill Thomley, How Flies Fly: Kappatau Space Curves by Rudy Rucker, How to Create Your Own Universe in Three Easy Steps by Lawrence Brenton, and Relativity by David Brink.